-When mounting the units in existing metal panels or enclosures, ensure that the enclosure is securely bonded to the earth bar to which the ESP unit will be connected.
+When mounting the units in existing metal panels or enclosures, ensure that the enclosure is securely bonded to the earth bar to which the ESP unit will be connected

-If it is not possible to install the unit within the distribution panel it should be mounted in a separate enclosure, see Figure 2, as close as possible to the distribution panel (see 3.9 - Length of connecting leads).
+If it is not possible to install the unit within the distribution panel it should be mounted in a separate enclosure, as close as possible to the distribution panel (see 3.9 - Length of connecting leads).
 Gland the enclosure onto the power distribution panel.
-Suitable enclosures are available from Furse.
+Suitable enclosures are available from

-Figure 4: Parallel connection for three phase star (4 wire and earth) supplies.
+Figure 1: Parallel connection for three phase star (4 wire & earth) supplies.